SOUTH INDIA SAFARI

 a roomy coach with an excellent driver, nothing more could be asked.
 Thank you so much."......
 Mrs S, Oxfordshire

 "We have been on many holidays, wildlife and other sorts, but South India stands out as one of the absolute best ever - in every respect."
 Mr P, Strathclyde

 click here for a pdf version of this destination write-up - easier to print - no photos

-The Nilgiri Biosphere Region is an area of high bird endemism and is of global importance for wildlife generally, yet it is infrequently visited by birdwatchers.
+The Nilgiri Biosphere Region is an area of high bird endemism and is of global importance for wildlife generally, yet it is only now being fully appreciated by birdwatchers.
 This tour takes us to a wide variety of habitats within this zone.
 We will visit impressive stands of giant bamboo, dry scrubland, secret wooded montane valleys (sholas), lush tropical forest and farmland.
 They all have their own special birds.
 Indian wildlife can be surprisingly approachable and we are aiming for close views of waterbirds, nightjars, exotic forest birds, even ‘difficult’ specialities such as Painted Bush-quail and more.
-The butterflies are spectacular and animals abundant; we will see Indian Elephants and possibly twenty more mammal species.
+The butterflies are spectacular and animals abundant; we will see wild Indian Elephants and possibly twenty more mammal species.

 We have been leading tours to South India for many years and agree with the Tatler Travel Guide which rates Kabini Lake, Nagarhole as one of the top five wildlife places in the world.